+Figure 4.
+Example of robust signaling of SPTI.

 Condition the presence of sublayer indicator on that persistence flag is 1

 The text in [2] specifies that when spti_persistence_flag is equal to 0, the SPTI SEI message applies to the current decoded picture only.
 Thus there is no need to signal any information related to other pictures than the current picture.
 Specifically, we propose to condition the presence of spti_max_sublayer on that spti_persistence_flag is equal to 1.
 These modifications are shown below on top of the proposed changes from item 1: